-Indeed.
-So, in order to get people to leave you Google reviews, you need to ask for them.
+indeed.
+So in order to get people to leave your Google reviews, you need to ask for them.
 They're one of the things that the algorithm values most.
-So, you don't necessarily have to have an enormous number.
-But a regular flow of them will make an enormous difference and gets you into what we call the three pack which gets your practice onto the Google Map section if somebody is looking for you in your area.
+So you don't necessarily have to have an enormous number.
+But a regular flow of them will make an enormous difference and gets you into what we call the three pack which gets your practice onto the Google Map section.
+Unless somebody is looking for you in your area.

-Yeah, if that's not clear, next time you go into Google and you look for business, you know, just take a look at the right-hand side where you get three businesses which are more prominent than others and that's where you need to be because how often do you click on one of those?
-And let's be honest, I don't think I can remember the last time I ever went beyond the first page of Google for anything.
+Yeah, if that's not clear, next time you go into Google and you look for business, you know, just take a look at the right arm use the right hand side, isn't it where you get three businesses which are more prominent than others?
+And that's where you need to be because how often do you click on one of those?
+And let's be honest, I don't think I I can't remember the last time I ever went beyond the first page of Google or anything.

-Most people don't go beyond the first sort of top third of the page really.
+And go beyond the first sort of top third of the page really do.

-How do you get reviews yourself?
+How do you how do you get reviews yourself.

-So, you want to try and put a system in place for getting reviews.
-So, whether it is requesting them perhaps at discharge, whether it's part of your onboarding process with new patients that you request them, a sign in reception, all the way through to you know, there are companies that can completely automate it for you.
-So, you enter a new patient's email address, and they give you a give us a score out of 10 type of email that comes through to them.
-If they give you a score that is a seven or eight or above, it'll invite them and take them straight to your Google My Business listing.
-So, it takes the legwork out but obviously that costs kind of money.
-So, you can do it for free by simply asking, whether that's by text, by email or in person, or you can put a system in place to do it.

-Actually, I haven't done this for a while.
-If you're enjoying the content that we're delivering, all this content we're delivering over the Coronavirus period and elsewhere, please leave us a review at the academy.
-It's dead easy thing, you can do it on the website, you can do it, I think, from links after this video.
+So you've want to try and put a system in place for getting reviews.
+So whether it is requesting them perhaps at discharge, whether it's part of your onboarding process with new patients that you request them a sign in reception, all the way through to you know, there are companies that can completely automate it for you.
+So you enter a new patient's email address, and they give you a give us a score out of 10 type of email that comes through to them.
+If they give you a score, you know, that is a seven or eight or puff, invite them and take them straight to your Google My Business listing.
+So it takes the leg workout you but obviously that costs kind of money.
+So you can do it for free by simply asking, whether that's by text by email, or in person, or you can put a system in place to do it.
+I haven't done this for a while.
+If you're enjoying the content that we're delivering all this content, we're delivering over the Coronavirus period and elsewhere, please leave us a review at the academy it's dead easy thing to do on the website.
+You can do it, I think from links after this video.
 But yeah, we really do rely on those, I'd like to double my reviews before Christmas, if that's possible.
 And it will also give you an idea of how our system works, which we can help you with if you want to.

-Thank you for letting me introduce that.
+Thank you for letting me introduce that song.
 Okay, so a follow up system to send reminders to relevant patients to invite them for top ups and mot sessions.